ajpikul-com/static_template/README.md

 ## installation

+Install `tsc` globally if you're using typescript.
+Everything else has a local install (unless noted).

 Modify the `Makefile` so that `PRODUCTION_DIR` and `STAGE_DIR` point to your actively served web directories.
 ```
 git clone https://github.com/ayjayt/static_template <my_new_website>`